alphagov/publishing-e2e-tests/README.md

 $ make clean
 ```

-This will remove all your local apps, clone them, check them out to the latest
+This will remove all your local apps, clone them, check them out to the latest deployed-to-production branch (in case one of the apps is on and old branch).
-deployed-to-production branch.
-This has been a problem in the past due to stale
-branches being checked out and either being unbuildable or causing false test
-failures.

 ### Running the test suite